What is an MCAN Chapter?

 • Training available to local members in outreach, energy efficiency, renewables and advocacy at MCAN Annual Conference and at training sessions and seminars.

-• Resources available to local affiliates include: sample plans and other materials, guidance in locating additional sources of funding and case studies available on: community outreach, energy efficiency and clean energy development projects.
+• Resources available to Chapters include: sample plans and other materials, guidance in locating additional sources of funding and case studies available on: community outreach, energy efficiency and clean energy development projects.

 • Frequent updates provided by email and phone conference on important policy action at state and regional levels.

-What are the obligations of an MCAN Local Affiliate?
+What are the obligations of an MCAN Chapter?

 • Commitment to economy-wide mandatory carbon cap in Massachusetts that reduces global warming pollution 80% by 2050.